-Snapdragon Bakery is a Vashon Island staple.
-It’s on the south end of Vashon’s downtown strip, and its mouthwatering pastries will greet you the moment you walk in.
+Snapdragon Bakery is a must when visiting one of Washington’s best small towns.
+This Vashon Island stable is on the south end of Vashon’s downtown strip, and its mouthwatering pastries will greet you the moment you walk in.
 Don’t worry, they taste as good as they look.

 Grab a couple of pastries or enjoy their rotating Mediterranean-influenced brunch plates with seasonal ingredients.
 Adjacent to the cafe is the bar, open on select evenings for delicious drinks, trivia, live music, and other events.